 Our Tax Code of Conduct sets the framework for a responsible tax policy, enabling Societe Generale to contribute to sustainable development and social and environmental responsibility objectives.
-DO YOU MAINTAIN

-A DIALOGUE WITH

-YOUR STAKEHOLDERS

-ON TAX

-RESPONSIBILITY?
+As part of the Group Code of Conduct, it is the subject to mandatory online training for all employees.